HamzaAl-Asal/Asal.StringExtentions/README.md

 # Asal.StringExtentions

-**How to install Asal.StringExtensions ?
+**How to install Asal.StringExtentions ?

--You can easily install it from Manage Nuget package and write Asal so it will display for you as "Asal.StringExtensions" click download.
+-You can easily install it from Manage Nuget package and write Asal so it will display for you as "Asal.StringExtentions" click download.

 **How can I use it ?